flet-dev/website/blog/2022-07-24-flet-mobile-strategy.md

 ### Embedding Flet into native apps

-We are going to provide a guide, sample apps and CI pipeline to integrate Flet widget into existing native Android and iOS apps (not written in Flutter) using [Flutter Add-to-App](https://docs.flutter.dev/development/add-to-app) feature.
+We are going to provide a guide, sample apps and CI pipeline to integrate Flet widget into existing native Android and iOS apps (not developed with Flutter) using [Flutter Add-to-App](https://docs.flutter.dev/development/add-to-app) feature.
 [Put Flutter to work](https://medium.com/flutter/put-flutter-to-work-95f5fdcc592e) article gives a real-world example on how to integrate Flutter into existing mobile app.

-### While-labeled Flet mobile app
+### White-labeled Flet mobile app

-We are going to provide a guide and CI pipeline for automatic publishing of while-labeled Flet app to a user App Store or Google Play account.
+We are going to provide a guide and CI pipeline for automatic publishing of white-labeled Flet app to a user App Store or Google Play account.
 This app will be "pinned" to a specific app URL and could additionally bundle app assets (media, fonts) to minimize network usage.

 This is the current plan.